 Funeral homes are not stranger to late payments.
 With services rendered quickly, many families may not be able to pay right away—and some may fail to pay your funeral home in a timely manner.
 This begs the question: What should funeral homes do when a family doesn’t pay?

-Without a payment option like point-of-sale financing, collecting on late payments can be a challenge, especially for a small business.
+Without a payment option like point-of-sale financing for funerals, collecting on late payments can be a challenge, especially for a small business.
 And while funeral directors are compassionate and helpful people, funeral homes still need to protect their business and generate revenue.
 Various state and federal laws that regulate collection practices may also apply.

 How should funeral directors approach a difficult, sometimes uncomfortable, conversation when it comes to late payments?
 Here’s a few tips:

 Before you go about collecting payment from a family, ensure that the terms of the payment have been clearly stated in writing.
 Whether that’s a receipt, a paper bill, or an email, make sure that the family understands when payment is due.

 If the family has clearly missed a deadline for payment, start with a written notice or late bill.
 It could be that they simply forgot about the deadline for the payment that was owed, and they needed a reminder.
 This can serve as a soft-touch communication that is sympathetic to their loss.

 Empathize with the family

 As a funeral director, you know that families are not thinking about how or when they are going to pay for their loved one’s funeral services.
 Additionally, with the grief a family is feeling, judgment can sometimes be compromised or details will slip through the cracks.
 Funeral professionals are no stranger to guiding families through this process, but no matter what, collecting payment can still be a difficult subject to broach.

 When you call a family to discuss a late payment, consider the following steps to be as empathetic as possible: